Book Your Next Adventure: 1 (866) 383-9453 +416-746-7427

 Day 7

-Accomodation: N/A Meals: Breakfast
+Accommodations: N/A Meals: Breakfast

 After an early breakfast your water taxi will carry you back to the mainland town of Dangriga where the trip finishes.